-Equal educational and extracurricular opportunities shall be available for all students without regard to race, color, national origin, sex, religious beliefs, physical and mental handicap or disability, or actual or potential marital or parental status.
-The District will not knowingly enter into agreements with any entity or any individual that discriminates against students on the basis of sex or any other protected status.
-Any student may file a discrimination grievance by using the Uniform Grievance Procedure.
+Equal educational and extracurricular opportunities shall be available for all students without regard to race, color, national origin, sex, religious beliefs, physical and mental handicap or disability, or

 No student shall, on the basis of sex, be denied equal access to programs, activities, services, or benefits or be limited in the exercise of any right, privilege, advantage, or denied equal access to educational and extracurricular programs and activities.
-Any student may file a sex equity complaint by using the Uniform Grievance Procedure.
+Any student may file a sex equity complaint by using the Uniform Complaint Procedure.

-Inquiries regarding discrimination of any kind should be directed to the District's Title IX Coordinator, who shall provide information and, if necessary, direct the individual to the Uniform Grievance Procedure.
+Inquiries regarding discrimination of any kind should be directed to the District's Title IX Coordinator, who shall provide information and, if necessary, direct the individual to the Uniform Complaint Procedure.
 The District will annually publish notice of these rights to students and parents.